-Too much smoking and drinking is the prime enemy in the fight against wrinkles.
+- Excessive Smoking and Drinking - Too much smoking and drinking is the prime enemy in the fight against wrinkles.
 Both of these bad habits accelerate the aging process and speed the appearance of wrinkles and fine lines.
 Smoking steals crucial moisture from the skin, slowing down the normal skin regeneration process.
-Both smoking and drinking inhibit the absorption of vitamin A and other important nutrients.
-By blocking the supply of vitamin A to the skin, both of these habits prevent the skin from getting rid of old skin cells.
-Smoking and drinking also hurt the skin’s natural elasticity and production of collagen protein, leading to the wrinkled skin most noticeable on the neck.

-As we begin the age, the effects of gravity make themselves known in the form of wrinkles.
+- Gravity - As we begin the age, the effects of gravity make themselves known in the form of wrinkles.
 This is most noticeable once you hit the age of 50.
 Although gravity can affect all areas of the body, the neck is the most susceptible to its pulling effects because the skin is more prone to become looser more quickly.
-Because there is no support and little elasticity, the neck is one of the most first places of the body to exhibit wrinkles attributed to the culminating effects of gravity.

-How to Get Rid of (and Prevent) Neck Wrinkles
+How to Get Rid of Neck Wrinkles (At Home)

-While drinking is fine in moderation, smoking is never good for the skin.
-The term “smoker’s face” is not based on myth.
+- Stop Smoking - While drinking is fine in moderation, smoking is never good for the skin.
+The term "smoker's face" is not based on myth.
 Smokers are more likely to develop permanent creases around the mouth from the movement associated with puffing on a cigarette.
 In addition to jumpstarting the aging process of the skin, smoking also causes the color of the skin to turn yellowish or gray.
-The negative ways that smoking affects the skin also make you more likely to develop squamous cell carcinoma and noncancerous psoriasis

-Alpha hydroxy acids (AHAs) are a leading defense in the fight against wrinkles.
-These naturally occurring acids are derived from plants and animals, with the most common being glycolic acid from sugar cane.
-The most common use of AHAs is as the active ingredient in many exfoliators.
+- Daily Use of AHAs - Alpha hydroxy acids (AHAs) are a leading defense in the fight against wrinkles.
 By working to lift off dead skin cells, AHAs promote new skin cell generation and improve the appearance of fine lines and wrinkles.
 Daily use of AHAs can also improve the overall firmness and tone of the skin.